Krthnr/MSc-Thesis/README.md

 - **Generated samples** – Stored as `.npz` files.
 - **Evaluation outputs** – IS/FID results and attack plots.

-All are hosted in Google Drive (links available in the repository).

 ---

 ## Reproducibility Notes
 - Config files for all training runs are under `config/`.
 - Evaluation results (FID, IS, ROC–AUC, histograms) are under `Evaluation/`.
 - Attacks follow the sequence in respective notebooks and reproduce results from the thesis.
+- All ROC-AUC Curves, Histograms and reconstruction Images across models and attacks are under `MIA_Attack_Result`.

 ---

-## Citation
-If you use this repository or the methodology in your work, please cite: